 Kudzu can be prohibited from hardware resetting, by configuring the parameter SAFE to ‘yes.’

 78. In Linux, what does an “idle” CPU Process Do?

 Once you have completed all the functions and the CPU is completely free, it is a state known as an idle CPU process.
-As we know that all programs running in the system take some time to execute in the CPU.
+As we know all programs running in the system take some time to execute in the CPU.
 Though; when all the programs are done, the CPU becomes idle.
 The idle CPU process reduces the overall consumption of energy and keeps the background engine dynamic.

 79. How to Calculate Load Average in Linux?

 The load average is calculated through the decimal number in Linux, starting from 0.00.
 The load average suggests the number of programs waiting for their turn to be run on the system.
 You cannot instantly get the load average; though, later it appeared at a specific moment.
 The status would be one-minute average, five-minute average, and fifteen minutes average.